Types of Catalyst (Cambridge (CIE) AS Chemistry): Revision Note

 How a catalyst works

 The catalyst speeds up a reaction that would normally be slow due to the high activation energy.
-The catalyst is not used up in the chemical reaction and is not taking part in the chemical reaction
+The catalyst is not used up in the reaction and does not appear in the overall chemical equation, but it does take part in the reaction mechanism

 How catalysts affect the reaction pathway